-Pratt, p.
-98. But see also "The Role of Biblical Theology and Systematic Theology" below.
-Pratt, p.
-99 (diagram is slightly modified) In a few verses, Moses, presents three contrasts: (1) the poverty of famine in v.
+In a few verses, Moses, presents three contrasts:24 - (1) the poverty of famine in v.
 10 with Abram's riches in v.
 20 [Note: the riches are only implied in v.
 10 but expressly stated in 13: 1-2.
-Notice the repetition of the phrase in 12: 20 and 13: 1, "and all that belonged to him".] - (2) the virtual captivity they experienced in Egypt in vv.
+Notice the repetition of the phrase in 12: 20 and 13: 1, "and all that belonged to him".1 - (2) the virtual captivity they experienced in Egypt in vv.
 11-16a with their release in vv.
 18-19 - (3) the blessing of Abram and the cursing of Pharaoh Before you read the next sentence in this analysis, ask yourself this question: Does this story remind me of any other story in the OT?
-By examining the structure, you might see resemblances between the story of Abram and Sarai in Egypt and the story of their descendents in the land of Egypt.
-Examine the points of comparison below. - Famine drives Abram and Sarai into Egypt. - Abram's deception - Abram prospers in Egypt through material gain - The posterity of Abram is threatened by Pharaoh taking Sarai to be his wife - God distinguishes between Abram and Pharaoh-His people and those who are not His people - God intervenes to prevent the extinction of the covenant line - Pharaoh's house is plagued with disease - Freedom from Egypt comes through confrontation with Pharaoh - Abram sent away with riches - Famine drives Jacob and his sons into Egypt - The deception of Joseph's brothers - Israel prospers in Egypt through much child-bearing - Israel's prosperity is threatened by the slaughter of male children - God distinguishes between the Israelites, His people, and the Egyptians who are not His people - God intervenes to protect the nation of Israel from extinction - All of Egypt, including Pharaoh's house, is plagued - Freedom from Egypt comes through confrontation with Pharaoh - Israel sent away with riches Two other points of comparison could be added to the ones above.
+By examining the structure, you might see resemblances between the story of Abram and Sarai in Egypt and the story of their descendants in the land of Egypt.
+Examine the points of comparison below.25 23 Pratt, p.
+99 (diagram is slightly modified) 24 Pratt, pp. 99-100 25 Pratt, p.
+101 - Famine drives Abram and Sarai into Egypt. - Abram's deception - Abram prospers in Egypt through material gain - The posterity of Abram is threatened by Pharaoh taking Sarai to be his wife - God distinguishes between Abram and Pharaoh-His people and those who are not His people - God intervenes to prevent the extinction of the covenant line - Pharaoh's house is plagued with disease - Freedom from Egypt comes through confrontation with Pharaoh - Abram sent away with riches - Famine drives Jacob and his sons into Egypt - The deception of Joseph's brothers - Israel prospers in Egypt through much child-bearing - Israel's prosperity is threatened by the slaughter of male children - God distinguishes between the Israelites, His people, and the Egyptians who are not His people - God intervenes to protect the nation of Israel from extinction - All of Egypt, including Pharaoh's house, is plagued - Freedom from Egypt comes through confrontation with Pharaoh - Israel sent away with riches Two other points of comparison could be added to the ones above.